flancian/garden/burn burn burn.md

 Burn for the greater good!
 Burn brightly.

-If you have to burn: burn kindly.
+I say, if you have to burn:
+Burn kindly.

 I am a candle,
 but I'd rather be a spaceship.